Oracle third-party support is:

 What Is possible to negotiate with Oracle Third-Party providers?

-You can negotiate the amount you pay; 50% of what you paid Oracle is highly negotiable.
-This article has a few good tips on how to deal with it.
+You can negotiate your amount; 50% of what you paid Oracle is highly negotiable.
+This article offers a few valuable tips on how to manage it.
 You can also negotiate decreased clauses.

 Can we move our Oracle PeopleSoft to support by a third party?